 The Current Method

-The multi step process is fraught with risks; Contamination from handling creates a risk of sepsis; Changing the needle delays treatment in time-sensitive situations; Extra packaging for two needles is wasteful; Finally, a single needle solution would decrease the risk of needle sticks and errors by healthcare providers who don’t have readily available filter needles or those trying to cut corners by not complying with safe practice measures.
-It also cuts time, storage space and medical waste in half.
+A single needle solution would decrease the risk of needle sticks and errors by healthcare providers who don’t have readily available filter needles or those trying to cut corners by not complying with safe practice measures.
+The solution would also cut time, storage space, and medical waste in half.

 The CarrTech Method